Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 <br/>
 # Data Models

-For each one of the projects that you want to include in the project you will need to describe the model as well as its possible relations with any other model.
+For each one of the data sets that you want to include in the project you will need to describe the  data model, this description should include its relations or associations with any other model.
 The description should be placed in a json file following the [json specs](#json-specs) for this purpose.
 You will need to store all these json files in a single folder.
 Another limitation is that each model should have a unique name independently of it's type.
 From now on, in this document, we will assume that all json files for each one of your data models will be stored in the directory `/your-path/json-files`

 ### JSON Specs

 Each json file describes one and only one model.
-However, one model can reference to another model using association mechanism described above.
-Withing `associations` block it is required to specify model names from another json files.
+However, one model can reference to another model using associations mechanism described below.

-For each model we need to specify the following fields in the json file:
+For a complete descriptio of each model we need to specify the following fields in the json file:

 Name | Type | Description
 ------- | ------- | --------------
 *model* | String | Name of the model (it is recommended to use snake_case naming style to obtain nice names in the auto-generated GraphQL API).
+The string here can not contain spaces.
 *storageType* | String | Type of storage where the model is stored.
-So far can be one of __sql__(for local relational databases supported by [sequelize](#http://docs.sequelizejs.com/) such as PostgreSql/MySql etc. ) or __Webservice__ for any database that your project would remotely connect to or __cenz\_server__ for models stored in any other instance created with cenz-tools.
+So far can be one of: <ul> <li>  __sql__ for local relational databases supported by [sequelize](#http://docs.sequelizejs.com/) such as PostgreSql/MySql etc. </li>  <li>__generic__ for any database that your project would remotely connect.</li>  <li>__cenz\_server__ for models stored in any other instance created with cenz-tools.</li></ul>
 *url* | String | This field is only mandatory for __cenz\_server__ stored models.
 Indicates the url where the cenz server storing the model is runnning.
 *attributes* | Object |  The key of each entry is the name of the attribute and theres two options for the value .
 Either can be a string indicating the type of the attribute or an object where the user can indicates the type of the attribute(in the _type_ field) but also can indicates an attribute's description (in the _description_ field).
 See the [table](#supported-data-types) below for allowed types.
 Example of option one: ```{ "attribute1" : "String", "attribute2: "Int" }``` Example of option two: ``` { "attribute1" : {"type" :"String", "description": "Some description"}, "attribute2: "Int ```
 *associations* | Object | The key of each entry is the name of the association and the value should be an object describing corresponding association.
 See [Associations Spec](#associations-spec) section below for details.